Since 1877 ... The Westminster Kennel Club legacy

 1876 (or earlier) - A group of sporting gentlemen meet regularly in the bar of a Manhattan hotel to trade stories about their shooting accomplishments and the talents of their dogs.
-Eventually they form a club and name it after their favorite hotel: The Westminster Breeding Association.
-Early on, the club owns a kennel and raises Pointers for hunting and field trials.
+Eventually they decide to form a club and name it after their meeting place: The Westminster Hotel.
+Early on, the club - officially named the Westminster Breeding Association - owns a kennel and raises Pointers for hunting and field trials.

 1876 - The Westminster Breeding Association helps stage a dog show in Philadelphia in celebration of America's centennial.
 The show is such a success that the members decide to hold their own dog show to allow them to compare their dogs in a setting away from the field.
-The members change the name of their organization to the Westminster Kennel Club.
+The members change the name of their organization to the Westminster Kennel Club and incorporate under that name in 1877.

-1877 - The First Annual New York Bench Show of Dogs, given under the auspices of the Westminster Kennel Club, is held in the Hippodrome at Gilmore's Garden in New York City, drawing an entry of 1,201 dogs.
+1877 - The First Annual New York Bench Show of Dogs, given under the auspices of the Westminster Kennel Club, is held in the Hippodrome at Gilmore's Garden (the forerunner to Madison Square Garden) in New York City, drawing an entry of 1,201 dogs.

 1878 - The entry fee is $2, which includes feed and care of the dog.